louishourcade/AWS-lambda-psycopg2/README.md

     return {"Status": "psycopg2 and pandas successfully imported"}
 ```

-The `lambda_deploy.zip` is built with `Constructs/lambda/build.sh`.
-This bash script creates a folder, insert the Lambda script, install the
+The `lambda_deploy.zip` deployment package is built with the `Constructs/lambda/build.sh` bash script.
+This script creates a folder, copies the Lambda script, installs the
-`pandas` and `psycopg2` libraries, and generate the zip file.
-So if you want to generate the zip file yourself, just run this bash script.
+`pandas` and `psycopg2` libraries, and generates the zip file.
+So **if you want to generate the zip file yourself, just run this bash script** and re-deploy the CDK stack.

-The `Dockerfile` starts from the AWS-provided based image for Lambda with a python3.8 runtime.
-We then install `pandas` and `psycopg2` on top of this
+The `Dockerfile` starts from the AWS-provided base image for Lambda with a python3.8 runtime.
+It then installs `pandas` and `psycopg2` on top of this
-default image.
+default image, more details in [Test the Lambda function created from the Dockerfile](#docker)

-#### Run the Lambda function created from the .zip file <a name="zip"></a>
+#### Test the Lambda function created from the .zip file <a name="zip"></a>

 On the AWS console, select the `lambda-from-zip` Lambda function, and create a test event to invoke it.

-When invoked, it should raise an error:
+:x: When invoked, it should raise an error:

 ![zip_error](assets/img/Zip_test.PNG)